 Additionally, program and service development staff members including program coordinators, teachers, administrators, and the Superintendent meet to determine needs of students and research the best practices in meeting the needs of students through support staff, resources, strategies, program design, and training.
-Tipton district level Data

-Meetings are conducted 3 times each year to discuss data results and success of the all programs including restricted fund programs.
+Tipton district level Data Meetings are conducted 2-3 times each year to discuss data results and success of all programs including restricted fund programs.
 They include but aren't limited to program coordinators, administration, and TRG education department.
 During meetings, strategies are shared, use of funds for programs, and effectiveness of the programs based on student data and teacher evaluations are all considered.
 If the program is successful it is determined to be continued.
-If program is not successful the team is tasked with research, redesign, and redevelopment following the procedures above.
+If the program is not successful the team is tasked with research, redesign, and redevelopment following the procedures above.

 The Academy holds staff accountable for making progress towards and achieving these goals.
-Teacher evaluations not only reflect 25% of student achievement data, but teacher practices in many cases, but not all, align to overall student data.
+Teacher evaluations not only reflect the state percentage of student achievement data, but teacher practices in many cases, but not all, align to overall student data.
 When deficits are shown with regard to teaching and learning and/or student data, teacher Corrective Action Plans are implemented.
-Tipton has recently added formal Teacher Development Plans for all teachers to be completed by the end of the 2017-2018 school year.
-These plans are for all levels of teachers to drive both teacher and school improvement.
+Tipton has Teacher Development Plans for all teachers with a strong mentoring support program for developing teachers.
+These plans are for all performance levels of teachers to drive both teacher and school improvement.

 To assist in this level of learning growth in students a structured intervention program is necessary.
 A Multi Tiered System of Support is created to ensure the various needs of students are met.
-It is found as a priority in our academic scheduling as well as in various tiers of teacher and behavioral support.
+It is the foundation upon the design of our academic scheduling, as well as in various tiers of teacher and behavioral support.